 City of Allen Veteran’s Memorial

 For more information about this home or if you would like a private showing, please contact Diana Clary, Keller Williams Allen at 214-263-3711.

 Increase your home’s appeal so that it makes a great first impression.
-Remember the 60-second rule: That’s all the time you have to create a winning first impression.
-Here are some simple to significant ways to maximize your home’s appeal.
+Remember the 60-second rule: You only have 60 seconds to create a winning first impression.
+Here are some simple ways to maximize your home’s appeal.

 Increase Your Home’s Appeal on the Exterior

 * Keep the grass cut and remove all yard clutter. * Weed and apply fresh mulch to flower beds. * Apply fresh paint to wooden fences. * Tighten and clean all door handles. * Clean windows inside and out. * Powerwash home’s exterior. * Ensure all gutters and downspouts are firmly attached and functioning. * Paint the front door. * Buy a new welcome mat. * Place potted flowers near the front door.

 * Evaluate the furniture in each room and remove anything that interrupts “the flow” or makes the room appear smaller.
 Consider renting a storage unit to move items off-site. * Clean and organize cabinets, closets and bookshelves. * Clean all light fixtures and ceiling fans. * Shampoo carpets. * Remove excessive wall hangings and knick-knacks.
 De-clutter.
 Then, de-clutter again. * Repair all plumbing leaks, including faucets and drain traps. * Make minor repairs (torn screens, sticking doors, cracked caulking). * Clean or paint walls and ceilings. * Replace worn cabinet and door knobs. * Fix or replace discolored grout. * Replace broken tiles. * Replace worn countertops.